Daniel MacPherson: Ironman competitor

 MacPherson competes in World Triathlon Corporation (WTC) and Ironman 70.3.
 He competed in Ironman Australia at Port Macquarie, where he missed out on qualifying for the Ironman World Championship in Hawaii by only one spot.
 His swim time of 49:30 in Ironman New Zealand 2008 was the fastest in his age group.
 His fastest Ironman remains 9-hour and 42 minutes in Port Macquarie in 2007.

 In April 2009, MacPherson completed the China Ironman in Haikou.
 He completed the race in 11 hours and one minute, after a 3.8 km swim, 180 km bike ride and 42 km run in 45C heat.
 He came first in his 25–29 age group, qualifying him for the Hawaiian Ironman in October.
-MacPherson competed in the Hawaiian Ironman in 2009, finishing in 10 hours and 32 minutes.
-Macpherson has twice qualified for the Ironman 70.3 world championships, in 2013 and 2014.
+MacPherson competed in the Hawaiian Ironman in 2009, finishing in 10 hours and 25 minutes.
+He then won the amateur division of the LA Triathlon.
+MacPherson has twice qualified for the Ironman 70.3 world championships, in 2013 and 2014.
+During the 2014 Challenge Roth, MacPherson quit the marathon halfway through and decided to end his triathlon career.

 Personal life

 He began dating his Wild Boys co-star Zoë Ventoura in 2011.
 They became engaged in December 2014, and married on the Sunshine Coast, Queensland in November 2015.
 The couple have one child, a son, born in December 2019.
 The pair announced their separation on social media in December 2020.
-MacPherson is in a relationship with model Jessica Dover.
+MacPherson was in a relationship with model Jessica Dover until mid 2026..
+Neither have come out publicly to confirm but the last like or mention of the other on their respective social media accounts was in April 2026, postings from July 2026 onwards have no further likes or acknowledgement of the other and both appear to have unfollowed the others account.